The data is clear – Missouri’s students need real, systemic policy change.

 The release of Missouri’s Annual Performance Report and Missouri Assessment Program scores are intended to give the public a look at how our state’s public schools are performing.
 Take the following, for example:

-The achievement gap between African-American and white Students, low-income and non-low-income students, and Hispanic and white students in Missouri is alarming.
-Without real, systemic policy change, the achievement gap between each of these groups will likely continue to grow wider.
+Without real, systemic policy change, the achievement gap between these groups will likely continue to grow wider.

-Overall, just 29% of Missouri students who took the test in 2014 were ready for college in all four subject areas tested on the ACT.
+Overall, just 1 in 4 of Missouri students who took the test in 2015 were ready for college in all four subject areas tested on the ACT.

 These numbers are relatively unchanged from previous years and reflect a tradition of underperforming public schools.
 The scores are unchanged because the way education is delivered to Missouri students is unchanged.

 If Missouri wants its students to graduate high school ready for a productive future, we must change the state’s education system and parents must be allowed to choose the education that they determine is best for their child.

 Find out more…